phively/phively.ghithub.io/about-poole.md

 title: About Poole
 ---

-This site is based upon Mark Otto's Hyde layout.
+This site is built using Jekyll, and the styles are forked from Mark Otto's Poole and Hyde themes.
 Here's his description as of April 17, 2016:

 In the novel, *The Strange Case of Dr. Jeykll and Mr. Hyde*, Mr. Poole is Dr. Jekyll's virtuous and loyal butler.
 Similarly, Poole is an upstanding and effective butler that helps you build Jekyll themes.
 It's made by [@mdo](https://twitter.com/mdo).